ros2/examples/rclcpp/type_adaptation/accelerated_pipeline/README.md

 1. A single `inc_node` that performs *N* steps inline and outputting on `/composite/image_out`.
 2. A chain of *N* `inc_node` instances chained together, outputting on `/pipeline/image_out`

 The goal is to have the throughput of `/pipeline/image_out` match that of `/composite/image_out`.
-The bigger the image size used, the more unnecessary memory copying in the inter-node transport slows the pipeline relative to the composite node.
+This can be achieved by enabling type adaptaion.
+When type adpataion is disabled, the bigger the image size used, the more unnecessary memory copying during message transport.
+This slows the pipeline down relative to the composite node with *N* steps inline.

 There are following parameters for this pipeline:
 * `type_adaptation_enabled` - When true, `inc_node` subscribes and publishes `type_adaptation::example_type_adapters::ImageContainer` type messages.
 And when false, `sensor_msgs::msg::Image` type is used for subscription and publisher.